 When the product is connected to the network, the embedded Web server is automatically available.

-NOTE: For complete information about using the embedded Web server, see the Embedded Web Server User Guide, which is on the product Administrator CD.
+NOTE: For complete information about using the embedded Web server, see the Embedded Web Server User Guide.

 Open the embedded Web server by using a network connection